-Visiting the Royal and White Palaces is organised so that visitors with professional tour guides will get acquainted with the history, art and culture in a nice two-hour walk through the Royal Compound.
+Visiting the Royal and White Palaces is organized so that visitors with professional tour guides will get acquainted with the history, art and culture in a nice two-hour walk through the Royal Compound.
 The tour includes the magnificent Royal and White Palaces and the Royal Chapel dedicated to the patron Saint of the Royal Family – St. Andrew the First Called.

 Conditions of Admission to The Royal Compound